by K.M. Richards

-KWHY-TV continued the ethnic programming until July 28, 1978, when it leased all weekday evening and weekend hours to subscription television company SelecTV; that arrangement continued for a little over a decade until April 1, 1989, when channel 22 turned off the scrambler for the last time and went entirely Spanish language outside of the business news hours.
+KWHY-TV continued the ethnic programming until July 28, 1978, when it leased all weekday evening and weekend hours to American Subscription Television to operate SelecTV; three years later, when Coast objected to airing R-rated movies, SelecTV exercised an option in 1981 to buy channel 22 for $5.3 million in a partnership with Harriscope Broadcasting (which also owned all or part of stations in Bakersfield, Chicago, Albuquerque, Billings MT and Casper WY and continued to program the business news programming during daytime hours) and in 1984 acquired the ON-TV subscriber base and merged the services (KBSC was then sold to Spanish language network Telemundo, which rechristened it KVEA).
+The partnership continued until April 1, 1989, when SelecTV turned off the scrambler for the last time and sold out to Harriscope, which then also went entirely Spanish language outside of the business news hours.
 As noted above, the business news programming lasted another ten years before being cancelled (it then continued for another eleven months on KWHY-DT/22.2 and KJLA/57 before being finally and permanently cancelled at the end of September 2000).